Things to do

 The award-winning Ullswater Steamers are one of the worlds largest heritage passenger fleets and offer visitors to the Lakes some of the most stunning cruises to beautiful parts of the national park.

-Winner of the World Responsible Tourism Gold Award for Best Sea or River Cruise in 2015, the Ullswater Steamers have added a new cruise to their collection, which visits the stunning Aira Force waterfall.
+Winner of various tourism awards the Ullswater Steamers have added a new cruise to their collection, which visits the stunning Aira Force waterfall.

-Cruises can be as short as 20 minutes or as long as two hours, and some people even opt for the all-day, round-the-lake pass that enables visitors to jump on and off the boats as many times as they like.
+Cruises can be as short as 20 minutes or as long as two hours, and you can even opt for the all-day, round-the-lake pass that enables you to jump on and off the boats as many times as you like.

-The scenery around Ullswater is stunning and going on a cruise is certainly one of the best ways to see the Lakelands highest mountains and variety of wildlife.
+The scenery around Ullswater is stunning and going on a cruise is certainly one of the best ways to see some of our highest mountains and variety of wildlife.
+You’ll view Helvellyn and Striding Edge from the water.

-The steamers are also perfect for transporting walkers to and from the miles of bridleways that link to Steamer routes.
+The steamers are also perfect for transporting walkers to and from the miles of bridleways that link to Steamer routes and the recently created Ullswater Way which goes all the way around this beautiful lake.

 Tel: 017684 82229